Sophistication vs Logical Depth: Sophistication and Busy Beaver logical depth are close

 Now we prove the second inequality.
 For each $k,l$ such that $l \le k$ consider a sequence of strings and markers

-enumerated as follows: dovetail all programs of length $l$ and $k$, and enumerate their output in order of computation time.
-Each time a program of length $l$ is enumerated, also append a marker to the series (if other programs with the same computation time appear, append the marker last).
-One easily observes that: \begin{enumerate}[i)] \item the sequence is enumerated uniformly from $k,l$, \item there are at most $2^l$ markers, and at most $2^k$ strings, \item if a program of length $k$ outputs $x$ in time at most $BB(l) = \max\left\{ \halttime(p) : |p| \le l \right\}$, then $x$ appears in the sequence before its last marker. \end{enumerate}
+that can be enumerated as follows: dovetail all programs of length $l$ and $k$, and enumerate the output of the $k$-bit programs in order of computation time.
+Each time a program of length $l$ halts, also append a marker to the series (if $k$-bit programs with the same computation time appear, append the marker last).
+One easily observes that: \begin{enumerate} \item the sequence can be enumerated from $k,l$, \item there are at most $2^l$ markers, and at most $2^k$ strings, \item if a program of length $k$ outputs $x$ in at most $BB(l) = \max\left\{ \halttime(p) : |p| \le l \right\}$ steps, then $x$ appears in the sequence before its last marker. \end{enumerate}

-The second inequality follows from: \begin{claim} Every string that appears before the last marker in a sequence satisfying properties \ref{en:uniform} and \ref{en:markers}, satisfies $\soph{k - C(x) + O(\log k)}(x) \le l + O(\log k)$. \end{claim} Indeed, notice that if $l = \ld{c}(x)$ then there is a program for $x$ of length at most $C(x)+c$ that runs in time at most $BB(l)$.
-Also, if $k$ is the length of this program then $l \le k \le C(x) + c$.
+The second inequality of the theorem follows from the following lemma. \begin{lemma} Every string that appears before the last marker in a sequence satisfying properties \ref{en:uniform} and \ref{en:markers} above, satisfies

+\end{lemma} We show that this lemma implies the inequality.
+Assume $c \le |x| + O(1)$, otherwise the inequality holds for trivial reasons.
+Let $l = \ld{c}^{bb}(x)$.
+There is a program $p$ for $x$ with $|p| \le C(x)+c$ that runs in at most $BB(l)$ steps (and in more than $BB(l-1)$ steps).
+Let $k = |p|$, thus $l \le k$ (if $|p| < l$, the running time of $p$ would be at most $BB(l-1)$).
+Enumerate a sequence as described above with parameters $l$ and $k$.
 Notice that $x$ appears in the sequence before the last marker.
 By the claim, we have